University of Alaska Fairbanks: Representation

+Student newspaper

+The student newspaper is titled The Sun Star, formed after the merger of The Polar Star, an independent student paper, and The Northern Sun, the journalism department's student newspaper.
+The newspaper has been the recipient of journalism awards from the Alaska Press Club, the Columbia Scholastic Press Association, and other groups.

+In addition to news, advertisements for local companies and event listings, the Sun Star website gives the public the ability to access financial information regarding University of Alaska (including UAA, UAS and UAF) employees.
+In April 2018, The Sun Star transitioned from print to digital-only editions.

 Athletics

 University of Alaska Fairbanks sports teams are the Alaska Nanooks, with the word Nanook derived from the Inupiaq word for "polar bear."
 Though often known as UAF within the state, the university prefers to be called simply "Alaska" for athletics purposes.
 The school colors are blue and gold.

 The Alaska Nanooks compete at the NCAA Division I level in hockey as an Independent.
 The Nanooks play home games at the 4,500-seat Carlson Center, located in downtown Fairbanks.
-The Alaska Nanooks also have a Division I rifle team which has won 10 NCAA National Rifle Championships (1994, 1999–2004, 2006–2008).
+The Alaska Nanooks also have a Division II rifle team which has won 11 NCAA National Rifle Championships (1994, 1999–2004, 2006–2008, 2023).
 The rifle team is a member of the Patriot Rifle Conference.
 The men's and women's basketball, cross country running, and women's volleyball teams are Division II members of the Great Northwest Athletic Conference, while the women's swim team is a member of the Pacific Collegiate Swimming Conference (PCSC), and the men's and women's Nordic skiing teams are members of the Rocky Mountain Intercollegiate Ski Association (RMISA).
 The men's basketball team, women's basketball team, and women's volleyball team play home games in the 1,622-seat Patty Center.
 Due to its isolation from the Lower 48 and the lack of a dome to protect against the harsh elements, Alaska does not have a football program, as is true for all three branches of the University of Alaska.

 Since the UAF athletics program was operating at a financial deficit, a new student fee was initiated in 2008.
 This fee charges UAF students $10 per credit hour they are enrolled in, up to a maximum of $120 per semester.
 The fee grants students free admission to select UAF athletic events.

 In fiscal year 2010, the department was able to meet financial obligations without additional year-end funding for the first time.

 The department has increased scholarships for women by 95% since 2005, and was recognized by The Chronicle of Higher Education for Title IX compliance in an article titled "Turnaround Stories."